 Head of ML / Principal Engineer, 2021 - 2025

 I had previously worked on computer vision / facial recognition back in 2017, and really wanted to solve the two biggest problems in the industry - the accuracy of the algorithm, and the accuracy & scalability of the vector search engine at increasingly large sizes (deca-billion scale and more).
-Clearview was the perfect opportunity for me.
-I ended up solving them in the first two years when I was here.
-In addition, I grew a lot more here.
+I ended up solving them in the first two years.
+Further, I grew a lot more, both into technical systems engineering and scaling engineering goals & operations.

 Senior Software Engineer, Platform, 2017 - 2021